The story of Nephi killing Laban is a major stumbling block to many readers, however John Welch notes that:

 And the Spirit said unto me again: Behold the Lord hath delivered him into thy hands.

-How would Joseph know to include both these points including the word “deliver”?
-How would he know the Bible this well?
+How would Joseph know to include both these points, including the exact word “deliver”?